GuillaumeFavelier/arKiller/README.md

 * alliance

-Name of the input alliance that will used as a source for events.
+Name of the input alliance that will be used as a source for events.

 * webhook